wout/dat-metadata-standard/README.md

 ### **Problem 3**: External dependencies

-Sometimes it may not be feasible, or even impossible, to store all dependencies on the blockchain.
+Storing all dependencies for a generative artwork on the blockchain isn't always an option.
 Examples are p5.js, three.js, python or Blender to name a few.
 There is no clearly defined way to describe external dependencies in such a way that on-chain NFTs can be reproduced by third parties.

 ## Metadata